DennisOrszulak/Stanford-CS193P-Notes/README.md

 #### Delegation
 * Very important use of protocols
 * Multiple Inheritance functionality
-    * Example: Arrays, Dictionaries, CountableRanges (for loops), and Strings implement the protocols Sequence and Collection, because they are sequences and therefore a collection of things – that’s why you can use ‘index(of:)’
+    * Example: Arrays, Dictionaries, CountableRanges (for loops), and Strings implement the protocols Sequence and Collection, because they are sequences and therefore a collection of things – that’s why you can use `index(of:)`

 <img src="https://github.com/DennisOrszulak/Stanford-CS193P-Notes/blob/master/Standford%20CS193%20Slide%20Screenshots/Delegation.png" width="725" height="250">